luleonpla/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 39. Scroll down to the **SETTINGS** in the left navigation pane, click **Identity** to expand the related section.
 Then click Single Sign-On Settings.
 If you don't see this option, click on the Setup under settings icon on the top right corner of the page.
 40. On the Single **Sign-On Settings page**, click the **Edit** button.
 41. Select **SAML Enabled**, and then click Save.
-42. Click **New from metadata XML** to configure SAML single sign-on settings.
+42. Click **New from metadata file** to configure SAML single sign-on settings.
 43. Choose the Federation Metadata XML you have downloaded from Azure portal.
 Click **Create**.
 44. On the SAML Single Sign-On Setting Edit page, make the following configurations:
 	- For the **Name**, type *SSO Ignite demo*.